Because Respect Matters

 Because county commissioners represent all citizens of Albany County,

 including the 85% of Albany County residents who live in Laramie.

 The general election is November 3, 2020

-Absentee ballots will be sent out beginning Sept.
+Absentee ballots started being sent out Sept.
 18, 2020

 To request an absentee ballot click here